fpdf-easytable/fpdf-easytable/README.md

 the one that is not specified is calculated proportionally.
 Default value: empty.

+# Get In Touch

+Your comments and questions are welcome: easytable@yandex.com

 # Donations

 If you like this class maybe you would like to help me with cup coffee in exchange :-)